Best Life Insurance Companies NZ 2026 - Complete Provider Review

 1. Choosing Based on Price Alone

-2. Ignoring Financial Ratings
+2. Ignoring Financial Strength Ratings

 3. Not Reading Policy Details

-4. Overlooking Customer Reviews
+4. Overlooking Claims Reputation

 Research customer experiences, especially regarding claims processing and customer service quality.
+Your insurer's claims team is who you will deal with at the most critical time.

 Tips for Comparing Life Insurance Companies